How To Clean and Preserve Precious Wool & Cashmere At Home

 Rinse Clear: Run cool water through items until rinse water is no longer soapy.
 Do not wring.
 Instead, gently press the water out of your items between your hands or against the sink.

 Note: If there is color in the water, don't worry!
 It's normal.
 The yarn dye is simply releasing color and you will not notice any loss of color after the wash is complete.
+Always wash only like-colored items together.

 Bag It: Turn items inside out and place them in a Mesh Bag to protect them from agitation and friction that can cause pilling.